promiscuous-io/promiscuous/README.md

 License
 -------

-Replicable is distributed under the MIT license.
+Promiscuous is distributed under the MIT license.